-- Buy a coffee pod machine and choose a free pack of coffee pods from the coffee pod category
+- A coffee pod machine and choose a free pack of coffee pods from the coffee pod category

-- Buy a coffee pod machine and get your first pack of coffee pods half price
+- A coffee pod machine and get your first pack of coffee pods half price!

-- Buy 2 pairs of shoes and get a third pair free
+- 2 pairs of shoes and get a third pair free

-- Buy 1 t-shirt and get another t-shirt half price
+- 1 t-shirt and get another t-shirt half price

-- Buy 2 bottles of shampoo and get another free
+- 2 bottles of shampoo and get another free

 All of the mentioned BOGO deals are possible in Advanced Coupons.
 There’s heaps of flexibility too so you can run even more types of BOGO deals too.

-But first, let’s discuss in more detail about Buy Types and Customer Types.
+But first, let’s discuss in more detail Buy Types and Customer Types.

 What is a Buy Type?

 A trigger is what causes a BOGO deal to become active.
-It is what the system sits there waiting for in order to give the customer the deal.
+It is what the system sits there waiting for to give the customer the deal.

-The Buy Type is determining how that trigger works.
+The Buy Type determines how that trigger works.

-This is good for cases where the product you are promoting is exactly known such as a certain model of a coffee pod machine.
+This is good for cases where the product you are promoting is precisely known, such as a particular model of a coffee pod machine.

 Any Combination of Products